ARTISTIC OPERATIONS ASSISTANT INTERN

 Internships are offered for both sessions.
 Applicants are encouraged to intern for both sessions to gain the most out of their internship, but it is not required.

-Office: Miami Music Festival @ Barry University, Miami Shores, FL
+Office: Miami Music Festival @ Miami Beach Senior High, Miami Beach, FL

 The Artistic Operations Assistant is a key member of the Artistic Operations team, and serves as an important liaison and representative to other festival departments and all students, faculty, guest artists, and staff.
 The AOA assists in all aspects of artistic administration including artist services and hospitality, scheduling, event management, and working closely with artists, stage directors, and designers to realize their artistic vision while balancing artistic interests with scheduling and budget realities.
 This is a collegiate or early career opportunity to gain substantial real-world experience in artistic administration in the performing arts, and to build important contacts and mentorship relationships with prominent performing arts professionals and major teachers and artists.